Minister and Staff

 -

-Jo joined our staff in June 2023.
-In their free time, they love to cook, read, photograph, play board/video games, and hike.
+Jo (they/them) joined our staff in June 2023.
+In their free time, they love to cook, read, photograph, sing, and hike.
 While their past working experience is varied, they have experience in customer service and managing organizational tasks.
 They are most excited to get to know each of you and assist you however they can!

 Show More Show LessContact Jo: